Machine Learning Summary (Fundamental)

 After some manipulating, we get

-So given the matrix K holding the kernel result, we can find aᵢ by finding the eigenvectors of K. Next, we will define the kernel function as a Gaussian distribution.
+So given the matrix K is holding the kernel result, we can find aᵢ by finding the eigenvectors of K. Let’s define the kernel function with a Gaussian function.
 The corresponding latent factor for x can be computed as:

-To make a prediction for a new input x₀ using Kernel PCA:
+Below is how we make a prediction for a new input x₀ using Kernel PCA.

 The Cholesky decomposition of a Hermitian positive-definite matrix A is

 A Hermitian matrix is a square matrix that equals its transpose conjugate.
 A transpose conjugate takes the complex conjugate of each element and then transpose the matrix.